Auschwitz as a money-spinner? Grandson of elite Nazi found guilty of fraud | DW | 13.08.2020

 Rainer Höss was still young when he found out about his grandfather's role in National Socialism.
 Publicly, he warned of the dangers of and lessons to be learned from National Socialism, visiting Auschwitz with school classes and showing the young people what is known as "Villa Höss," where his grandfather lived with his family while he was camp commandant.

 The journalist Eldad Beck of the Israeli daily Israel Hayom went to the Auschwitz Memorial with him in 2010.
 The report made Rainer Höss famous.
 He appeared on chat shows both in Germany and abroad.
-The Holocaust survivor Eva Mozes Kor symbolically "adopted" him, as the grandson of an NS mass murderer.
+The Holocaust survivor Eva Mozes Kor symbolically "adopted" him, as the grandson of a Nazi mass murder.

 Deutsche Welle also produced a report about Rainer Höss on 27 January to mark the anniversary of the liberation of Auschwitz.